Answers

 Confidentiality & Data Protection

-How do you protect confidentiality?
+How do you protect confidentiality and professional secrecy?

 Will my data train someone else's AI model?